molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 *CDPL.<PN>.<DT>IOManager* (for the meaning of *<PN>* and *<DT>* see text above; example:
 `CDPL.Chem.MoleculeIOManager`_).
 Amongst others, the I/O manager classes provide methods to lookup a registered handler instance for a given file extension, mime-type or `CDPL.Base.DataFormat`_ object.
-This way it is possible to, e.g., write code that creates a reader class instance for the input of data from a file where the a ctual data format is determined lateron at runtime.
+This way it is possible to, e.g., write code that creates a reader class instance for the input of data from a file where the actual data format is determined lateron at runtime.
-In order to facilitate the writing of data format-independent code the CDPL provides special reader and writer classes that perform the runtime lookup of a suitable input/output handler and reader/writer class instantiation automatically.
+In order to facilitate the writing of data format-independent code the CDPL provides special reader and writer classes that perform the runtime lookup of a suitable input/output handler and the reader/writer class instantiation automatically.
 The classes follow the naming scheme *CDPL.<PN>.<DT>Reader* and *CDPL.<PN>.<DT>Writer*, respectively (examples: `CDPL.Chem.MoleculeReader`_ and `CDPL.Chem.MolecularGraphWriter`_).
 The constructors of the classes expect the data source/sink to be provided as a `CDPL.Base.IStream`_/`CDPL.Base.OStream`_ instance or specified as path to a file.
-If a file path is specified it is attempted to deduce the data format from the file name's extension.
+If a file path is specified it is attempted to deduce the data format from the file extension.
 Optionally, a characteristic file extension string or a `CDPL.Base.DataFormat`_ instance can be provided in case the file extension is missing or unknown to the CDPL.
 If the data source/sink is provided as a `CDPL.Base.IStream`_/`CDPL.Base.OStream`_ instance then the explicit specification of the data format is mandatory.

 Working with Molecules
 ======================